leonardr/botfriend/README.md

 To create this kind of bot, subclass [`TextGeneratorBot`](https://github.com/leonardr/botfriend/blob/master/bot.py) and implement the `generate_text()` method to return the string you want to post.
-Every time your bot needs to post something, `botfriend` will call its `generate_text()` method, and post whatever is returned.
+Every time your bot needs to post something, Botfriend will call its `generate_text()` method, and post whatever is returned.

 Several examples of `TextGeneratorBot` are included with botfriend,